Oluwasegun-AA/Yoruba-Language-App/README.md

 ### Yoruba-Language-App
-* Language teaching application showcasing the application if intents, with list view and array adapter
+* Language teaching application showcasing the application of intents, with list view and array adapter